-The average TiDG concentration level $(3.52 \pm 3.4 \ E2 \ mg/L)$ is at 23 % of its nominal value of 1440 mg/L confirming the continued depletion of the trim addition to the solvent done in April 29, 2016 (a noticeable spike in the TiDG concentration level was observed in Fig. 3 in the April 2016 SHT monthly sample).
-Fig.3 also confirmed the lesser amount of TiDG that was added to the solvent in the June 2016 trim relative to the April solvent trim.
-The much lower TiDG level in the August monthly sample (compared to the July monthly sample) is due to the higher processing rate of salt solution in June at MCU.
-The suppressor concentration is below its minimum recommended operating level (479 mg/L) and thus, it is recommended that the solvent receives a TiDG addition.
-The TOA concentration appears to remain steady and it is currently at 252 \pm 40 mg/L. Since MCU no longer adds TOA, a drop in TOA concentration is expected with time.
-However, a detectable and steady TOA concentration persists with time, perhaps due to the degradation of TiDG into primary amines, which have previously been identified as degradation products of the suppressor when heated (3 °C, 25 °C and 36 °C).
-The primary amine degradation products would likely have a similar pKa to the TOA (tertiary amine) making the equivalent points coincide.
+The average TiDG concentration level $(1.34 \pm 0.3 \text{ E3 mg/L})$ is at 93 % of its nominal value of 1440 mg/L confirming the solvent trim addition on November 8, 2016 (a noticeable spike in the TiDG concentration level was observed in Fig. 3 in the November 2016 SHT monthly sample).
+The suppressor concentration is above its minimum recommended operating level (479 mg/L).
+The TOA concentration appears to remain steady and it is currently at 194 ± 39 mg/L. Since MCU no longer adds TOA, a drop in TOA concentration is expected with time.
+However, a detectable and steady TOA concentration persists with time, perhaps due to the degradation of TiDG into primary amines, which have previously been identified as degradation products of the suppressor when heated (3 °C, 25 °C and 36 °C).5 The primary amine degradation products would likely have a similar pKa to the TOA (tertiary amine) making the equivalent points coincide.6